-I also like to mix a little bit of water into my glaze so it doesn’t dry as fast.
-(I don’t measure how much water, but its not much.)
+I also like mixing a little water into my glaze so it doesn’t dry as fast.
+(I don’t measure how much water, but it’s not much.)

 Remember, you can easily add more glaze, but you can’t remove it once it’s dry.
-(You’ll need to paint over it, ad basically start over.)
+(You’ll need to paint over it, and basically start over.)

-Every single time I start glazing a piece of furniture it takes me a little bit to get back into the groove of it.
-But its gets easier as you go!
+Every single time I start glazing a piece of furniture, it takes me a little bit to get back into the groove of it.
+But it gets easier as you go!

 When you’re happy with the base layer, let it dry completely!
 (Brushing on more glaze while the first coat of glaze is wet will lift up the first coat of glaze.)